mayapurmedia/tovp/README.rst

 Settings
 ------------

-tovp relies extensively on environment settings which **will not work with Apache/mod_wsgi setups**.
+TOVP relies extensively on environment settings which **will not work with Apache/mod_wsgi setups**.
 It has been deployed successfully with both Gunicorn/Nginx and even uWSGI/Nginx.

-For configuration purposes, the following table maps the 'tovp' environment variables to their Django setting:
+For configuration purposes, the following table maps the 'TOVP' environment variables to their Django setting:

 ======================================= =========================== ============================================== ===========================================
 Environment Variable                    Django Setting              Development Default                            Production Default